DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="expiresubmission"></a>
 # **ExpireSubmission**
-> Submission ExpireSubmission (string submissionId)
+> SubmissionPreview ExpireSubmission (string submissionId)

 Expire a PDF submission